wolfSSL/wolfTPM/docs/README.md

 ### Post-Quantum Cryptography (TPM 2.0 v1.85)

-wolfTPM implements the post-quantum additions from **TCG TPM 2.0 Library Specification v1.85** when built with `--enable-v185`.
+wolfTPM implements the post-quantum additions from **TCG TPM 2.0 Library Specification v1.85** when built with `--enable-pqc` (alias for `--enable-v185`).
+Auto-detected when `--enable-fwtpm` is built against a wolfCrypt that has both ML-DSA and ML-KEM.
 Supported algorithms:

 * **ML-DSA** (Module-Lattice-Based Digital Signature, NIST FIPS 204) at parameter sets 44, 65, and 87 — for signing and verification.
 * **Hash-ML-DSA** (pre-hashed ML-DSA variant) at the same parameter sets — for signing arbitrary digests.